klbowman/Pharmaceutical-Data-Analysis/README.md

 ### Installing

 * Clone this repository to your desktop.
-* Navitage to the home directory and open index.html in your browser.
+* Navitage to the Pymaceuticals directory and run the pymaceuticals_kbowman.ipynb file in Jupyter Notebook.
 ## Author

 Katlin Bowman, PhD